 |

-Kount Central fast inquiry with just thresholds |
+Fast inquiry with thresholds only |

 Use Update whenever there are changes to a given order that need to be updated in the Kount system.
 Update has two available values for the MODE parameter: